jiegec/awesome-stars/README.md

 ## Go

+- [CircleCI-Public/circleci-cli](https://github.com/CircleCI-Public/circleci-cli) - Use CircleCI from the command line
+- [jckuester/awsweeper](https://github.com/jckuester/awsweeper) - A tool for cleaning your AWS account
+- [docker-slim/docker-slim](https://github.com/docker-slim/docker-slim) - DockerSlim (docker-slim): Don't change anything in your Docker container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
 - [charmbracelet/gum](https://github.com/charmbracelet/gum) - A tool for glamorous shell scripts 🎀
 - [inkeliz/karmem](https://github.com/inkeliz/karmem) - Karmem is a fast binary serialization format, faster than Google Flatbuffers and optimized for TinyGo and WASM.
 - [cli/cli](https://github.com/cli/cli) - GitHub’s official command line tool